 Side Yard Definition:

 The City defines the boulevard as "all parts of the highway save and except any roadway, shoulder, driveway or sidewalk," which means a portion of every road allowance within the limits that is not used as a sidewalk, driveway, travelled roadway or shoulder.

 Historically, the enforcement of parking in the front yards of residential properties has been dealt with by the Building Division under the Planning Act.
-As a type of land use, the Building Division can charge, through the courts property owner(s), in instances where cars or vehicles are parked in front or side yards on the lawn, as opposed to allowable hard surfaces as outlined in the City of Windsor's Zoning By-law 8600 (see By-laws Online).
+As a type of land use, the Building Division could charge property owners, through the courts, in instances where cars or vehicles are parked in front or side yards on the lawn, as opposed to allowable hard surfaces as outlined in the City of Windsor's Zoning By-law 8600 (see By-laws Online).

 Some things to consider as to why you shouldn't be parking in your front or side yard are as follows: